 Doctoral training is clinically, emotionally and academically demanding.
-Therefore applicants need to demonstrate their aptitude for this level of work and show how they will manage the demands of training.
+Therefore, applicants need to demonstrate their aptitude for this level of work and show how they will manage the demands of training.

 You should have a good honours degree (2:1 or 1st) in psychology.
 Where your first degree is not in Psychology, a minimum 2:1 must have been achieved in the original degree and this must be supported by a pass in a recognised conversion course to Psychology.
 We do not consider applicants with a 2:2 in the original degree, even if you have achieved subsequent higher degrees (eg Masters).
 You must also demonstrate eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society.
-Qualifications that are incomplete at the time of application can only be counted where results are confirmed to the course by the end of January 2020.
-If English is not your first language and you were not taught in English in your undergraduate degree, you must have an IELTS (International English Language Testing System) minimum score of 7.5.
+Qualifications that are incomplete at the time of application can only be counted where results are confirmed to the course by the end of January 2021.
+If English is not your first language and you were not taught in English in your undergraduate degree, you must have an IELTS (International English Language Testing System) minimum Score of 7.5.

 You must have a minimum of one year full-time (or part-time equivalent) practical experience of working with people in a human service setting.
 Applicants with experience outside traditional health/caring settings are encouraged to apply and we value candidates with a broad range of experiences that prepare them for working as a clinical psychologist, which may not necessarily be via a traditional assistant psychologist route.
 You should outline clearly how your experience is relevant to the profession and study of clinical psychology in your application.
 If necessary, you should include further information about your relevant work experience in the personal statement section of the application form.

 Relevant examples could include the demonstration of skills in: being able to form supportive relationships with people in distress, or who find it hard to communicate; understanding different issues for people across the life-span; understanding the impact of different social circumstances on psychological distress and wellbeing; making good written reports; working with a range of other professionals; getting good observation of the range of work of clinical psychologists; experience of psychometric assessment or other forms of assessment; assisting service users to have a voice; gaining some understanding or experience of the NHS and Social Care services.
-Community and voluntary sector experience is particularly valuable as this reflects our commitment to context and community.
+Community and voluntary sector experience is particularly valuable reflecting our commitment to context and community.

 Clinically related research may also be considered appropriate experience, but this would need to comprise involvement in the research process that has included direct client/participant contact, thereby demonstrating appropriate skills.
 Completion of a higher research degree does not in itself constitute sufficient experience.